leandrocp/mdex/PROGRESS.md

 - direct Req streaming through `into: :self`
 - a delay slider from 0 to 1000 ms
 - an auto-scroll checkbox
+- raw HTML rendering for the default MDEx README
 - Lumis highlighting for partial code fences
 - a Lumis-highlighted "How it works" panel
 - source byte and chunk counts